banner

 Tyler W. LeBaron, MSc, PhD.

 I have always been interested in health, wellness, and optimizing physical performance.
 I even remember in elementary school hearing that sugar/candy was not good for your health, so I wouldn’t eat it.
 In late 2009, I read that molecular hydrogen had therapeutic antioxidant-like effects, which fascinated me because this molecule is everywhere.
 One day I was in the office visiting with one of my biochemistry professors about molecular hydrogen, who was always quite skeptical about my ideas.
 This day was different.
-He had printed out the 2007 Nature Medicine study published by Dr. Ohta (now one of our MHI advisors).
+He had printed out the 2007 Nature Medicine study.
 He handed it to me and said, “this is really interesting, there might really be something here.”

 When he told me that I just felt this desire and energy to pursue this field of research more.
 I collected all the scientific articles I could find regarding the therapeutic effects of molecular hydrogen.
 At the time, there were only 50 or so (compared to over 2000 today).
 I continued reading and doing some preliminary research on this area over the course of my studies.